 Internet Servers and Clients

-Internet servers make the Internet possible.
-All of the machines on the Internet are either servers or clients.
+Every machine on the internet is either a server or a client.
 The machines that provide services to other machines are servers.
 And the machines that are used to connect to those services are clients.
-There are Web servers, e-mail servers, FTP servers and so on serving the needs of Internet users all over the world.
+There are web servers, email servers, FTP servers and so on serving the needs of internet users all over the world.

 When you connect to www.howstuffworks.com to read a page, you are a user sitting at a client's machine.
-You are accessing the HowStuffWorks Web server.
+You are accessing the HowStuffWorks web server.
 The server machine finds the page you requested and sends it to you.
 Clients that come to a server machine do so with a specific intent, so clients direct their requests to a specific software server running on the server machine.
-For example, if you are running a Web browser on your machine, it will want to talk to the Web server on the server machine, not the e-mail server.
+For example, if you are running a web browser on your machine, it attempts to talk to the web server on the server machine, not the email server.

-A server has a static IP address that does not change very often.
-A home machine that is dialing up through a modem, on the other hand, typically has an IP address assigned by the ISP every time you dial in.
-That IP address is unique for your session -- it may be different the next time you dial in.
-This way, an ISP only needs one IP address for each modem it supports, rather than one for each customer.
+A server has a static IP address that does not change.
+A home machine that is dialing up through a modem, on the other hand, typically has an IP address assigned by the ISP every time you log on.
+That IP address is unique for your session — it probably will be different the next time you dial in.
+This way, an ISP only needs one IP address for each device, rather than one for each customer.